Agora - where research meets the public

 Communicated topic

-The topic communicated by the Agora project must be clearly linked to research recently conducted by the applicant(s).
+The topic communicated by the Agora project must be clearly linked to research recently conducted by the researcher applicant(s).

 The communicated topic must be of interest to the target audience and the underlying research must have been peer-reviewed.
 This implies that the research has been published in at least one peer-reviewed journal and/or has received competitive funding as approved by the SNSF or another funding institution in Switzerland or abroad.

-Project team
+Project partner(s)

-The applicant or applicants can choose to work with other people who have the expertise required to carry out the project successfully.
-The role of project partner is available to persons who make a contribution to the project without bearing individual responsibility.
-Non-academics can also collaborate on the project, e.g. if they know the target audience, are communication experts or have artistic qualifications.
-Sub-projects that cannot be run by the applicants or by project partners can be sub-contracted as an external mandate.
+The applicant or applicants can choose to work with other people who have the scientific expertise required to carry out the project successfully.
+The role of project partner is available to researchers who make a contribution to the project without bearing individual responsibility.
+They may not describe the funding from the SNSF as funding received individually.
+Project partners do not have to meet the eligibility requirements for applicants and can therefore also work abroad.

-Sub-projects that cannot be run by the applicants or by project partners can be sub-contracted as an external mandate.
+Sub-projects that cannot be run by the applicants or by project partners can be subcontracted as an external mandate.

 Other stakeholders in the area of science communication may also be able to offer assistance, e.g. the Swiss Academies of Arts and Sciences and their competence centre for dialogue "Science et Cité".
 The independent think tank Reatch promotes a science-friendly culture in which science, society and politics pursue the same goal.